-Chef Jose Andres Has Served Nearly 1.5 Million Meals To Hungry Puerto Ricans
+Chef José Andrés Has Served Nearly 1.5 Million Meals To Hungry Puerto Ricans

 The Coliseo is the biggest concert hall in San Juan, Puerto Rico.
-But since Hurricane Maria devastated the island a month ago, it's become the epicenter of a massive effort to feed tens of thousands left hungry by the storm – an effort led by celebrity chef Jose Andres.
+But since Hurricane Maria devastated the island a month ago, it's become the center of a massive effort to feed tens of thousands left hungry by the storm — an effort led by celebrity chef José Andrés.

-"We're about to reach the million and a half [meals] served — a vast majority of them hot meals," says Andres, who is known for his upscale restaurants in Washington, D.C., and for canceling his plans to open one in Donald Trump's D.C. hotel.
+"We're about to reach the million and a half [meals] served — a vast majority of them hot meals," says Andrés, who is known for his upscale restaurants in Washington, D.C., and for canceling his plans to open one in Donald Trump's D.C. hotel.

 Nearly 80 percent of Puerto Rico remains without electricity.
-In the Coliseo, he oversees a massive makeshift kitchen.
+In the Coliseo, Andrés oversees a massive makeshift kitchen.
 A few hundred volunteers prepare stews and sandwiches — 60,000 each day.
-Andres calls it "one of the most effective sandwich lines made by volunteers in history — I'm so proud of them."
+Andrés calls it "one of the most effective sandwich lines made by volunteers in history — I'm so proud of them."

-On a recent visit, I watch as one volunteer, Yamil Lopez, stirs a giant paella pan – five feet in diameter.
+On a recent visit, I watch as one volunteer, Yamil Lopez, stirs a giant paella pan — 5 feet in diameter.
 This one alone holds enough to feed 850 people.
-This batch, Lopez explains in Spanish, contains 12 ingredients, including "a little pork, chorizo, black beans, red beans, some***carrots."
-But no seafood – traditionally a featured paella ingredient.
+This batch, Lopez explains in Spanish, contains 12 ingredients, including "a little pork, chorizo, black beans, red beans, some carrots."
+But no seafood — traditionally a featured paella ingredient.

 "We call it Paella Maria, like the hurricane, because it's what we have on hand at the moment," Lopez says.